msalitu/iota-nelson-node/README.md

 name = My awesome node name
 ```

-**Be sure to change your address field to your IOTA address for donations, otherwise thank you for leaving mine**
-**Or add a new seed to get dynamically unused addresses *DO NOT USE YOUR MAIN WALLET SEED* **
+**Be sure to change your address field to your IOTA address for donations, otherwise thank you for leaving mine or add a new seed to get dynamically unused addresses *DO NOT USE YOUR MAIN WALLET SEED* **

 Check your CarrIOTA Field node and donate to IOTA nodes here: http://field.carriota.com